Smallibs/kraft/README.md

 # kraft

 A Kotlin multiplatform Raft consensus implementation base on:
-- agnostic network layer
+- an agnostic network layer
-- event based algorithm i.e. can be used with a actor based approach
+- an event based approach i.e. suitable for an implementation with actors
-- agnotic database i.e. base on abstract command execution
+- an agnotic database layer i.e. base on abstract command execution

 ##  Node Kind